 3130 Shattuck Avenue

-I’ve been meaning to add this postscript for months now!
-When the people at the Center saw this blog, they were thrilled and emailed the following comments to me.
-For privacy purposes I’m omitting the signature on each one, but here’s what these good people had to say:
+Two Days Later: When the people at the Center saw this blog, they emailed the following comments to me.
+For privacy purposes I’m omitting their signatures, but here’s what these good people had to say:

 Your article brought so much joy to the entire EBCLC organization!